-If Handle is a select_handle() or completion_handle(), that term will be contained in a returned SelectInfo or CompletionInfo and the corresponding select or completion message.
-The Handle is presumed to be unique to this call.
+If SelectHandle is a select_handle(), that term will be contained in a returned SelectInfo and the corresponding select message.
+The SelectHandle is presumed to be unique to this call.

-If Handle is nowait, and a SelectInfo or CompletionInfo is returned, it will contain a select_handle() or completion_handle() generated by the call.
+If SelectHandle is nowait, and a SelectInfo is returned, it will contain a select_handle() generated by the call.

-If some of the data was sent, the function will return $\{select, \{RestData, SelectInfo\}, which can only happen (on <math>Unix$) for a socket of type stream.
+If some of the data was sent, the function will return {ok, {RestData, SelectInfo}, which can only happen for a socket of type stream.
 If the caller does not want to wait to send the rest of the data, it should immediately cancel the operation with cancel/2.